0Blockaye0/Employee-Tracker/README.md

    ## Description

-  This Project is a Content Managment System using mysql database and inquirer node package.
+  This Project is a Content Managment System using node.js, mysql database, and the inquirer node package.
 You are able to create, view, and update data.

   here is a link to my project.